Rose Grove railway station: Services

-In the winter 2022 timetable, the station has two services per hour in each direction Mondays to Saturdays.
+In the spring 2023 timetable, the station has two services per hour in each direction Mondays to Saturdays.
 One runs between Colne and Preston (the East Lancashire Line), whilst the other runs between Blackburn and Manchester Victoria via Burnley Manchester Road and Todmorden (this resumed in 2015, after an absence of 50 years).
-Many of the latter continue west of Manchester to Wigan Wallgate and Kirkby.
+Many of the latter services continue west of Manchester to Wigan Wallgate and Kirkby.